ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch05_02_univ.md

 To keep this book at a reasonable length, we will in general deal mostly with the first criterion of logical consistency.
 For the second criterion, we shall rely for evidence on the universal prohibitions across all cultures against certain actions such as rape, theft, assault and murder.
 Much more could be written on the historical evidence that helps support or reject various moral propositions, but we shall leave that for another time.
 If we establish the validity of UPB, we have achieved an enormous amount.
 If we do not, evidence will scarcely help us.

 Let us now turn to the question of whether the UPB framework deals with matters of *ethics*, or *aesthetics*, or both.

-[^7]: The same goes, of course, for murder and assault.
-We will be returning to these proofs – as well as a further examination of property rights – in more detail in Part Two of this book.

-[^8]: Universal and positive moral rules can also be proven – i.e. the universal validity of property rights and non-violence – but we shall discuss that in Part Two.